chili-epfl/collab-react-components/README.md

 We are currently working on implementing `array` capabilities.

 ### Rich Collaborative Editor
->Note: The collaborative form is based on [react-quill](https://github.com/zenoamaro/react-quill)
+>Note: The collaborative editor is based on [react-quill](https://github.com/zenoamaro/react-quill)

 To implement a rich collaborative editor, start by instantiating a new `CollabCollection` on the server, taking as parameter the name of the collection: